Røde Roses Kaffebar – which translates into Red Rose’s Coffee Bar – is truly a local gem.

 Wondering about the name of the square?
 The neighborhood is located in a part of Nørrebro known as the Mythological Quarter where all the streets are named after the old Norse gods.

-Røde Roses Kaffebar is a little away from the normal tourist route, but it’s definitely worth a visit.
+Røde Roses Kaffebar is a little off the normal tourist route, but it’s definitely worth a visit.